 - Corruption – From FIFA to the Panama Papers, accusations of corruption inevitably involve multiple parties being seen to act together in ways that benefit them at the expense of others.
 Such wide-reaching revelations often drag in still more parties that find themselves under scrutiny simply through association.
 Coke and McDonald’s for example both recognised fairly quickly that the FIFA investigation was something they needed to step away from.
 Forgiveness in such a multi-tiered situation is inevitably multi-tiered in itself.
 Those who are directly implicated in what has occurred, or under whose watch the corruption took place, are unlikely to have much wiggle-room.
 Those that are further away, such as sponsors, are much more able to withdraw support and to achieve the necessary distance to escape being tarnished.

 - Contamination – These situations are difficult because it’s not always easy to find the cause and yet the impacts are palpable and public.
-Chipotle, once the darling of the fast-food industry, now finds itself needing to work hard to re-secure trust and loyalty after a series of pathogen-related outbreaks.
-An isolated situation would have been containable, but the repeated incidents and the inability of the company to be seen to rein in contamination over a number of months means that Chipotle is suffering a distinct fall-off in sales and investor confidence.
+Chipotle, once the darling of the fast-food industry, found itself needing to work hard to re-secure trust and loyalty after a series of pathogen-related outbreaks.
+An isolated situation would have been containable, but the repeated incidents and the inability of the company to be seen to rein in contamination over a number of months meant the chain suffered a distinct fall-off in sales and investor confidence.
 The road back is going to be hard – more so, because of the intensity of competition and because the intricacies of traceability mean this is not going to be a quick fix.
 In 1982, Johnson & Johnson faced an even more scary contamination threat when their pain-killing medicine Tylenol was laced with cyanide.
 Johnson & Johnson issued an immediate recall, then introduced triple-seal tamper resistant packaging along with new pricing to successfully rebuild consumer trust.

 - Negligence – taking ownership of a situation is critical, particularly when that situation is seen to have been preventable.
 BP has probably failed to convince many that it is yet worthy of forgiveness over its handling of the deep-water rig blow-out in the Gulf of Mexico.
 As Frederick Allen observed in a 2012 article, “although the company finally fired [chief executive Tony] Hayward, paid restitution, enhanced its drilling standards, and sponsored several feel-good TV commercials, it has failed to regain the trust it supposedly covets.
 Why?
 Because the public still holds the view that BP is dealing with the Gulf disaster’s fallout not because it wants to but because it has to.”
 He concludes, “To restore trust, BP’s leaders must take shareholder value out of their reputation equation and think singlemindedly about reputation alone.
 Until they do that, BP will never rebuild its image.”
 It’s important here too to draw a distinction between what might gain a brand forgiveness legally (pay-outs and settlements) versus what it takes to win public forgiveness (a change of heart).
 Very different things.
 Sadly, too many corporates to my mind focus on the first because that’s where they see the risk.
 Maybe so, but the larger and longer fall-out often resides with the second.